-Disqualified players and officials must leave the court and the substitution area immediately and must not have any contact with their team afterwards.
+Disqualified players and officials must leave the court and the substitution area immediately and must not have any contact with their team afterwards, and they must stay at the sports hall until the game is over.

-In cases where the referees recognise another infraction committed by a disqualified player or official, after restarting the game, must be reported in writing.
+In cases where the referees recognise another infraction committed by a disqualified player or official, after restarting the game, or if a disqualified player or official does not stay at the sports hall until the game is over, this must be reported in writing.